 The Meningitis B vaccine is administered in our family-friendly clinic by our experienced team of doctors and nurse.
-We are sympathetic to parents’ needs and concerns, and we welcome any vaccine-related queries.
+We are sympathetic to parents’ needs and concerns and welcome any vaccine-related queries.

-As the UK’s leading independent specialist vaccine practice, maintain an interrupted vaccine supply, despite periodic shortages.
+As the UK’s leading independent specialist vaccine practice, we maintain a vaccine supply despite periodic shortages.